-Lemurs are prosimians, which are a type of primate.
-Other more familiar primates include monkeys, apes, and humans.
+Lemurs are prosimians, a type of primate.
+Other more familiar primates include monkeys, apes and humans.
 Lemurs are found only on the African island of Madagascar and here they evolved in isolation.
 Unlike monkeys, lemurs have a moist nose and rely more heavily on their sense of smell.
 Physically many have especially pointed snouts and all but the largest lemur, the indri, have long tails.
-Today we know there are more than 100 kinds of lemur and new species are continuing to be described by scientists.
+Today we know there are 107 kinds of lemur and new species are continuing to be described by scientists.

-As reported in the journal Science, lemurs are now “the most threatened mammal group on Earth.”
-The lemur taxa categorized as “threatened” shot up from 74% to 94% between 2008 and 2012.
-The International Union for the Conservation of Nature (IUCN) estimates that, at current rates, 90 species of lemurs face extinction in the next 20 years.
+Lemurs are among the most threatened groups of mammals.
+The International Union for the Conservation of Nature (IUCN) estimates that, at current rates, over 90% of lemurs face extinction in the next 20 years.

-LCF initially focused on common brown lemurs, but the colony has expanded to accommodate other species in cooperation with other conservation groups.
-LCF’s lemurs offer scientists and students research opportunities with the goal of improving conservation practices.
+LCF initially focused on common brown lemurs, but the colony has expanded to accommodate six species.
+Over 50 LCF lemurs offer scientists and students research opportunities with the goal of improving conservation practices.

 Common Brown Lemur

 Located in the northeast, Anjanaharibe-Sud Special Reserve (ASSR) is LCF’s main focal site for work in Madagascar.
 Here there are at least 11 lemur species, including some of the most threatened such as the silky sifaka and indri.